ooni/ooni.org/content/about/data-policy.md

 For more information on the license under which the data is released, see [github.com/ooni/license/data](https://github.com/ooni/license/tree/master/data).

 We will *not* publish data related to analytics and push notification support, both of which are securely stored separately from the public measurement metadb.

+The email address that you use to create an [OONI Run](https://run.ooni.io/) v2 link will be published in the link that you create.
+This enables OONI Probe users who receive your OONI Run link to trust it.

 ### Third-party services